Empirical Design in Reinforcement Learning: Observational experiments

 To make such probabilistic statements, we have to make different assumptions about the underlying distribution over performance.
 The distribution could be Gaussian (normally distributed), but more generally could be any distribution, such as the bimodal, skewed distribution in Figure \ref{fig:perf-dist-demo}.
 We cannot know ahead of time exactly what our distribution looks like.
 But, there is a wealth of literature on selecting appropriate confidence interval approaches (see \citet{japkowicz2011evaluating} for a good reference).

-A reasonable choice is to obtain a confidence interval using the Student t-distribution.
+A reasonable choice is to obtain a confidence interval using the Student t-distribution \citep{student1908probable}.
 This choice assumes the underlying distribution is approximately Gaussian.
-A typical recommendation before using this approach is to visualize the empirical distribution over your samples, to see if normality is a reasonable assumption---a so called graphical method.\footnote{Alternatively, one could use a goodness of fit test like the Kolmogorov–Smirnov test or other statistical techniques.
+A typical recommendation before using this approach is to visualize the empirical distribution over your samples, to see if normality is a reasonable assumption---a so-called graphical method.\footnote{Alternatively, one could use a goodness of fit test like the Kolmogorov–Smirnov test or other statistical techniques.
 Many software packages such as Matlab, R, and SPSS have implementations you can use.} For example, we could plot the 50 sampled scalars $\PerfRV_1, \PerfRV_2, \ldots, \PerfRV_{50}$ and see if they are concentrated around the mean value, or even use a package to plot an empirical distribution.
 More generically, if we assume we have $\numest$ samples of performance, the Student t-distribution confidence interval is of the form

 The multiplier $t_{\alpha, \numest}$ depends on the confidence level and the number of samples.
 For example, for $\alpha = 0.05$, as the number of samples increases, $t_{\alpha, \numest}$ gets closer to the typical 1.96 for Gaussian distributions.\footnote{Using a Gaussian confidence interval requires knowing the true variance.
 Because we have to estimate it from data, we actually have uncertainty in this part of our interval as well.
 Therefore, our interval is actually a bit wider than if we knew the true variance.
-With more samples, our estimate of the true variance (true standard deviation) becomes accurate and so the multiplier approach the same multiplier we get if we had the true variance.} This multiplier can be obtained from the Student t-distribution table, or again computed using standard computing packages.
-As an example, for $\alpha = 0.05$, with $\numest = 3$ (two degrees of freedom) we have $t_{\alpha, \numest} = 4.303$, for $\numest = 10$ we have $t_{\alpha, \numest} = 2.262$ and for $\numest = 1000$ we have $t_{\alpha, \numest} = 1.962$.
+With more samples, our estimate of the true variance (true standard deviation) becomes accurate and so the multiplier approaches the value of the multiplier we get if we knew the true variance.} This multiplier can be obtained from the Student t-distribution table, or again computed using standard computing packages.
+As an example, for $\alpha = 0.05$, with $\numest = 3$ (three samples, two degrees of freedom) we have $t_{\alpha, \numest} = 4.303$, for $\numest = 10$ we have $t_{\alpha, \numest} = 2.262$ and for $\numest = 1000$ we have $t_{\alpha, \numest} = 1.962$.